Publius Cornelius Scipio Nasica Corculum: Family background

 The Scipiones used a number of personal nicknames to distinguish themselves from other prominent men of the family.
 Corculum's father used the agnomen Nasica ("nosed"), which was retained by his descendants—including Corculum—as a second cognomen.
 The agnomen Corculum is unique in Roman history; it is probably an archaic Latin word meaning "intellectual giftedness" or "cleverness".
 It is not known how Corculum received this nickname, but it may derive from his ingenious military strategies.

 Cicero speaks highly of Corculum, describing him as "an able orator", but it seems that his speeches were already lost by Cicero's time.
 He and Aurelius Victor add that Corculum was a respected jurist, specialising in civil and pontifical law.
 Some scholars thought that he was even given a house on the Via Sacra by the state, in order to be consulted by the people more easily, but this honour was given to his father.

 The Scipiones Nasicae claimed a moral superiority over Rome with the epithet of optimus vir (the "best man"), carried at least since Lucius Scipio (consul in 259) as he is described as such on his epitaph.
 It seems that his descendants were able to convince their peers of this claim, because Corculum's father (the consul of 191) officially received the title of Optimus Vir from the senate when in 204 he was asked to bring the sacred stone of the goddess Magna Mater from Ostia to Rome.
 Corculum is likewise designated by Livy as the "best man" in the Periochae.
 The Nasicae likely used the prestige of this epithet for their own benefit, but contrary to Africanus, Asiaticus, and Aemilianus, they followed a very conservative line and scrupulously respected the senatorial supremacy, while their cousins often breached constitutional rules with the support of popular assemblies.

 Political career

 Aedile (169 BC)

 Corculum's first known magistracy is that of curule aedile in 169.
 Together with his colleague Publius Cornelius Lentulus (the future consul of 162), they funded the most lavish circus games ever seen so far, which included 63 panthers, 40 bears and elephants.
 Livy does not tell the nature of the show; it could have been staged hunts (venatio), or a simple parade of animals.
 The aediles benefited from a law passed the previous year by the tribune of the plebs Gnaeus Aufidius, which allowed importation of beasts from Africa for the circus games.
 The ban on such imports might have been justified by the fear that they could enrich Carthage, from where they were bought—a policy perhaps sponsored by Cato.
-These ostentatious games contradict the firm conservative stance of his later career so much that some scholars think it could have been an addition by an hostile annalist.

 Tetradrachm of Perseus, minted between 179 and 172 BC at Pella or Amphipolis.
 The reverse depicts Zeus' eagle on a thunderbolt.